Sara Sara: Geology

 The Quaternary volcanoes of Peru are part of the Central Volcanic Zone (CVZ) of the Andes and Sara Sara is the northernmost member.
 The CVZ features consists of two arcs of volcanoes on both sides of the Western Cordillera and features composite volcanoes, lava domes and lava flows, of which El Misti, Huaynaputina, Sabancaya, Ticsani, Tutupaca, Ubinas and Yucamane have been active in historical times.
 Ampato, Chachani, Casiri, Coropuna and Sara Sara are dormant volcanoes.
 The volcanism is triggered by the subduction of the Nazca Plate underneath the South America Plate, which takes place off the western coast of South America.
+North of Sara Sara, a gap occurs in the volcanic belt, probably because the Nazca Ridge subducts there.
+Volcanic activity in the region commenced about 200 million years ago and increased about 30 million years ago, forming the 34-30 million years old Tacaza Group, the 24-10 million years old Huaylillas Group and the 10-1 million years old Barroso Group volcanics, after which volcanic activity declined again.

 The basement is formed by Precambrian and Paleozoic rocks, which are covered by Mesozoic and Cenozoic sediments and volcanites.
+Unlike other CVZ volcanoes, where the basement rocks are part of the so-called Arequipa-Antofalla domain, Sara Sara overlies the distinct Paracas domain.
 The volcano is part of a 30 km long, fault-controlled chain of volcanoes, which includes Cerro Grande, Yarihuato, Puca Ccasa, Sara Sara, Puca Puca and Cerro Queñuapunco.
 A major geological lineament known as the Sara Sara lineament runs across the volcano in northwest-southeast direction.
+Several faults cross the edifice in the same direction, and some were active during the Holocene.

 A depression west of Sara Sara which contains the Laguna Parinacochas may be the source of the regional Caraveli ignimbrite that was emplaced 8-9 million years ago.
 This depression constitutes the 25 × 35 km wide Incahuasi caldera, which may be connected to the magmatic system of Sara Sara.

 During its history, Sara Sara has produced andesite, dacite, rhyolite and trachyandesite, with dacite predominating during Quaternary eruptions.
 The rocks define a potassium-rich calc-alkaline suite.
 Phenocrysts in the rocks include amphibole, biotite, hornblende, iron-titanium oxide, plagioclase, quartz, sanidine and sphene, and both their quantity and chemistry varied between various stages of activity.
 The volcaniclastic rocks of Sara Sara define the Sara Sara Formation, a geological formation defined for the western sector of the volcano.
 The Sara Sara volcanics are sometimes considered part of the Barroso Group of volcanic rocks.
+The downgoing plate produced fluids that metasomatized the overlying mantle; melts from this mantle yield the magmas of Sara Sara through several intermediate processes.